Darlington, New South Wales: Subdivision and industrialisation

 By the late 1850s, the University of Sydney to the north of Darlington, at the site of the former Grose Farm was established.
 The incorporation of Darlington was proclaimed on 16 September 1864 and the first council was elected.
 The origin of the suburb's name is arguable, possibly being derived from Governor Ralph Darling and the Darling Nursery, or from William Vane, 3rd Earl of Darlington, a well known British politician during the early years of the New South Wales Colony.
 Rapid subdivision of Darlington continued in the 1880s but by 1891, Darlington was regarded as a slum and was the most densely populated suburb of Sydney.
 By the late 1890s, the Eveleigh Railway Workshops had been built and were employing many local workers.
 Other industries operating in Darlington at this time included the Henry Jones and Co. jam factory, iron foundry, a zinc and brass works, two cabinet factories, a cordial factory, a boot factory, a portmanteau factory and other small industries.

-Sydney University Expansion
+Sydney University expansion

-In the late 1950s, the State Government re-zoned some 70 acres of the Darlington area as a ‘special uses’ area, for government institutions such as The Department of Housing and the University of Sydney to extend its campus across City Road into Darlington.
+In the late 1950s, the Government of New South Wales re-zoned some 70 acres of the Darlington area as a ‘special uses’ area, for government institutions such as The Department of Housing and the University of Sydney to extend its campus across City Road into Darlington.
 This resulted, despite increasing community opposition and resentment, in the demolition of about 650 houses as well as shops, factories, banks, the post office, the Town Hall and other amenities, and the population of Darlington decreased by about 2,000.

-Factories and light industries have mostly closed and the suburb has experienced residential consolidation and urban renewal since the 1990s.
+Factories and light industries have mostly closed, and the suburb has experienced residential consolidation and urban renewal since the 1990s.